spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contract-requests-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you change the status of the merchant relationship request, the notification email is sent to email address of company user who initiated the request.
+Make sure that, when you change the status of a merchant relationship request, the notification email is sent to the email address of the company user who initiated the request.

 {% endinfo_block %}